toralf/torutils/README.md

 1. trust Tor authorities and snowflake
 1. block it for 30 min if the rate is > 6/min
 1. limit rate to 1/minute
-1. block it if 3 connections are already open (1, if rule 2 or 4 was violated within last 24 hours)
+1. reject it if 3 (but only 1, if rule 2 was violated within last 24 hours) connections are already open
 1. accept it

 This usually allows an ip to create a connection with its 1st SYN packet.